risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose.md

 ```
 ### Start a cluster on other s3 compatible object storage

-If you want to deploy RisingWave on other s3 compatible storage, you can replace the bucket-name with your bucket name, and config the `region`, `endpoint`, `access key` and `secret key` in risingwave/docker/s3-compatible.env.
+If you want to deploy RisingWave on other s3 compatible storage, fill in your `bucket name` in `risingwave/docker/docker-compose-s3-compatible.yml`, and config the `region`, `endpoint`, `access key` and `secret key` in risingwave/docker/s3-compatible.env (note that the `endpoint` cannot contain bucket-name).
 Then

 ```shell
 cd docker